redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 A little messy, but if you don't see this, then it didn't work!

-Now that we have some data, let's add another `Router` for the search routes we want to add.
+Now that we have some data, let's add another router to hold the search routes we want to add.
 Create a file named `search-router.js` in the routers folder and set it up with imports and exports just like we did in `person-router.js`:

 ```javascript
 import { Router } from 'express'